Community Outreach Toolkit

 Outreach materials will be updated on an ongoing basis.
 When there is an update, we will notify you of the Simons Searchlight monthly email update and Simons Searchlight quarterly participant newsletter.

-How does Simons Searchlight use Facebook and Twitter?
+How does Simons Searchlight use Facebook, Facebook groups, LinkedIn and Twitter?

-• Simons Searchlight Twitter focuses on topics that may be of interest to the general research community and Simons Searchlight researchers, such as highlighting our funding announcements, updates to our data collection and data releases, and research match announcements.
+- Simons Searchlight Twitter focuses on topics that may be of interest to the general research community, patient advocacy communities, and Simons Searchlight researchers, such as highlighting our funding announcements, updates to our data collection and data releases, research match announcements and other educational materials.